GPUOpen-Tools/gpu_performance_api/README.md

 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-* Version 3.6 (05/15/20)
+* Version 3.7 (11/24/20)
-  * Add support for additional GPUs and APUs, including AMD Ryzen™ 4000 Series APUs.
+  * Add support for additional GPUs and APUs, including AMD RDNA™ 2 Radeon™ RX 6000 series GPUs.
-  * Add two new GFX10 GlobalMemory Counters for graphics using DX12 and Vulkan: LocalVidMemBytes and PcieBytes.
+  * New RT counters for DXR workloads on AMD RDNA™ 2 Radeon™ RX 6000 series GPUs.
+    * RayTriTests, and RayBoxTests: These counters collect the number of ray intersections for triangles and boxes, respectively.
+    * TotalRayTests: This counter collects the aggregated number of ray-box and ray-triangle intersection tests.
+    * RayTestsPerWave: This counter collects ray intersection test count at a more granular level – per wave.
+  * New Scalar and Instruction cache counters on AMD RDNA™ Radeon™ RX 5000 series GPUs.
+    * Scalar cache: ScalarCacheHit, ScalarCacheRequestCount, ScalarCacheHitCount, ScalarCacheMissCount
+    * Instruction cache: InstCacheHit, InstCacheRequestCount, InstCacheHitCount, InstCacheMissCount
+  * Update the Vulkan® sample to remove the static link and use the system-specific Vulkan® loader.
-  * Add VS2019 project support to CMake.
+  * Remove OpenCL™ support from Linux.
-  * Restructure of GPA source layout to adhere to google style.
+  * Remove downloading the Vulkan® SDK by the build script.

 ## System Requirements
 * An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.
-* Windows: Radeon Software Adrenaline 2020 Edition 19.12.2 or later (Driver Packaging Version 19.50 or later).
+* Windows: Radeon Software Adrenaline 2020 Edition 20.11.2 or later (Driver Packaging Version 20.45 or later).
-* Linux: Radeon Software for Linux Revision 19.50 or later.
+* Linux: Radeon Software for Linux Revision 20.45 or later.
 * Radeon GPUs or APUs based on Graphics IP version 6 and 7 are no longer supported by GPUPerfAPI.
 Please use an older version ([3.3](https://github.com/GPUOpen-Tools/GPA/releases/tag/v3.3)) with older hardware.
 * Windows 7, 8.1, and 10.
 * Ubuntu (16.04 and later) and CentOS/RHEL (7 and later) distributions.